-If you have been charged with OWI (Operating While Intoxicated), OWVI (Operating While Visibly Impaired), or OWPD (Operating With Any Presence of a Schedule 1 Drug or Cocaine), it is important that you obtain legal representation in Birmingham as soon as possible.
+If you have been charged with OWI (Operating While Intoxicated), OWVI (Operating While Visibly Impaired), or OWPD (Operating With Any Presence of a Schedule 1 Drug or Cocaine), it is important that you obtain a Birmingham DUI attorney as soon as possible.
 Conviction of any of these charges can have serious and lasting effects on your freedom and legal rights, and may result in jail time.

-Our experienced Birmingham DUI lawyers will examine all the circumstances surrounding your case to help you build the best possible defense.
-We understand that facing these types of charges can be overwhelming, we can help you defend your legal rights with compassion and professionalism, every step of the way.
+An experienced Birmingham criminal lawyer will examine all the circumstances surrounding your case to help you build the best possible defense.
+Facing these types of charges can be overwhelming, and a DUI lawyer in Birmingham can help you defend your legal rights with compassion and professionalism, every step of the way.

 Michigan laws regarding operating a vehicle while under the influence of drugs or alcohol are extremely strict.
 The penalties and various charges related to driving under the influence can be found in section 257.625, Michigan Vehicle Code.